 Compatible with Gladiator?
 No

-Kobalt makes some of the least expensive accessories for their track storage system so I was really hoping to find a low-cost option.
-Gladiator makes nice stuff, but it can be expensive to do an entire garage.
+Kobalt makes some of the least expensive accessories for its track storage system, so I hoped to find a low-cost option.
+Gladiator makes nice stuff, but it can be costly to do an entire garage.

 The Kobalt hook uses a modified C-shape that, at first glance, looks perfect.
 The hook fits over the center channel snugly…